DonnieData/kickstarter-analysis/README.md

 ## Additional Information

-#### Limiations
+#### Limitations
 I find the lack of recent data to be a limitation of this data set.

 #### Further Analysis
-Additional anaylsis steps that can be taken are creating more in-dpeth pivot tables with sub categroies based on campaign goals within certain time-frmaes.
+Additional anaylsis steps that can be taken are creating more in-depth pivot tables with sub categories based on campaign goals within certain time frames.